-Chronology The order in events happe The big "stor Significance happen of an be good Sources Information that comes from the time studied, or that was produced by someone who was changed the world.
-1 Inferences- to make an inference you need to state what you can learn, or work out from a source.
-Make sure you take note of the focus of the question!
-If asked if you AGREE you need to include arguments for why you do agree (SUPPORT the statement) and arguments for why you disagree (CHALLENGE the statement).
-This called having a BALANCED ARGUMENT. ? ? • Utility- when looking at how USEFUL a source is, you first must state what information the source gives you about the topic in the question.
-This is the CONTENT of he source.
-Does the source SUPPORT or CHALLENGE your own knowledge?
+Chronology The order in which events happen.
+The big "story".Whether things have changed or remained the same over time.What events or situations have in common, and how they are different.The reasons that something happens- long term or trigger cause.T Significance happen of an be good Sources Information that comes from the time studied, or that was produced by someone who was changed the world.
+1 Make sure you include more than once cause when asked to ex Inferences- to make an inference you need to state what you can learn, or work out 23 happened. from a source.
+Make sure you take note of the focus of the question! ΔĨΔ If asked if you AGREE you need to include arguments for why you do agree (SUPPORT the statement) and arguments for why you disagree (CHALLENGE the statement).
+This called having a BALANCED ARGUMENT.
+2.0 the source gives you about the topic in the question.
+This is the contraint of the source.
 Q Try to use the PEE structure- make a POINT that answers the question, add DETAILED EVIDENCE (examples) to support your point, and then EXPLAIN how these are linked. \bigcirc Utility- You next need to look at the PROVENANCE of the source.
 This means looking at who wrote the source, when it was written, what type of source it is and why it might have been produced.
 Do these things make the source RELIABLE?
 Include ANALYSIS that measures the importance of each reason- are they long/short term?
 Which impacts more people?
 Are the reasons/points connected?
-If answering a "how useful" question you need to make a judgement- How useful is it?
+D Ch If answering a "how useful" question you need to make a judgement- How useful is it?
 Extremely?
 Quite?
 Not very?
 Not at all?
 You can do this in a CONCLUSION Say which reason is most important, or whether you agree or disagree with the statement.
 This can be done as a conclusion. "..."
 Whenever you use written sources you must QUOTE from the source, if using a picture source you must mention something you can SEE in the picture.
 Suggested Vocabulary: What do I need to know?
-To show importance To agree/disagree Linking points The primary reason The evidence supports the view that This meant that The most significant This view is convincing The impact of this was USING INTERPRETATIONS: What do I need to know?
-Cause because In addition to this ΔÎΔ When looking at the similarities or differences between interpretations make sure you mention the point of view given in BOTH interpretations.
-A crucial role was played by One reason to agree is If you are asked to suggest reasons WHY the interpretations have different views think Of lesser importance was An alternative view is This acted as a catalyst for - about whether they FOCUS on different things, or whether one is POSITIVE and the other NEGATIVE, might the authors have done different RESEARCH?
+To show importance To agree/disagree Linking points The primary reason The evidence supports the view that This meant that The most significant This view is convincing The impact of this was e impact of this was USING INTERPRETATIONS: What do I need to know? cause because ΔÎΔ When looking at the similarities or differences between interpretations make sure you mention the point of view given in BOTH interpretations.
+A crucial role was played by One reason to agree is In addition to this In addition to this If you are asked to suggest reasons WHY the interpretations have different views think Of lesser importance was An alternative view is This acted as a catalyst for about whether they FOCUS on different things, or whether one is POSITIVE and the other NEGATIVE, might the authors have done different RESEARCH?
 A key factor was A less supported view is This led to To decide how far you AGREE with an interpretation, use your own knowledge- does this SUPPORT or CHALLENGE the view given in the interpretation?
-The fundamental cause A less convincing argument is An immediate consequence was ?⇔?
-You can also use sources to help you decide whether an interpretation is VALID- do the sources support or challenge the view in the interpretation?
+The fundamental cause A less convincing argument is An immediate consequence was ? • You can also use sources to help you decide whether an interpretation is VALID- do the sources support or challenge the view in the interpretation?
 Are the sources RELIABLE?
 A less significant reason It is clear that Long term this was significant because F. Remember to always include QUOTES from the interpretations, and include a JUDGEMENT in the conclusion- do you agree?